Diope/drybbble/README.md

 ### Important Note
 Feel free to clone and use for your own use.
 In order for authentication to work, you will need to add two files to the config file. `private.key` & `public.key` then head over to [RSA Generator](http://travistidwell.com/jsencrypt/demo/) and copy and paste the output to the respective files, to include the key headers.

+I would like to take the time to say that some aspects would be WAY easier with an SQL database

 ## Intended 1.0 features

 The intended features on first go around are as follows: